C3-PRO/c3-pro-ios-framework/README.md

 #### Versions

-The `master` branch requires Xcode 8 and _should_ always be compatible with the latest version released, it's on `Swift 3.0` and `FHIR DSTU-2`.
+The `master` branch requires Xcode 8 and _should_ always be compatible with the latest released version.
+It's on `Swift 3.0` and `FHIR DSTU-2`.

 The `develop` branch may contain new developments and have different requirements, it's currently on `Swift 3` and `FHIR 1.6.0 (STU-3)`.
 **It is highly suggested that you use the `develop` branch with the FHIR STU-3 ballot version at this time!**